'PGCE with QTS' - Applications

 THE MINIMUM ENTRY REQUIREMENTS FOR TRAINING TO TEACH AT SECONDARY LEVEL ARE:

-- 2:2 UK Honours or above in your first degree (or equivalent qualifications) in the stated subject your applying for*.
+- 2:2 UK Honours or above in your first degree (or equivalent qualifications) in the stated subject you're applying for*.

 - C Grade UK GCSE or above in English Language, English Literature and Mathematics (or equivalent qualifications).

 *Please note: normally, a significant proportion of your degree must be in the chosen subject, however if your degree is not in the stated subject but you have significant modules related to it this may still be accepted.
 In this case we may ask to see a transcript of your degree modules to determine eligibility.
 If your degree does not have any links to the subject you have applied to you may still be eligible if you have an A level in the subject.
 We would look for this to be a B grade or higher and you may need to complete a SKE (Subject Knowledge Enhancement) course to supplement your knowledge.